How to Apply

 Application Deadline

 ILS manages applications for multiple PhD graduate programs.
 The application deadline is December 1st for matriculation the following Fall term.
 Applications for matriculation in spring or summer semesters are not accepted.
-Applications that are complete by the application deadline will be reviewed; there is no guarantee late applications will be considered.
+Applications that are complete by the application deadline will be reviewed; We are not able to accept applications after 11:59PM on the final deadline date.
+Please encourage your letter writers to submit their letters by this deadline as well.
 We strongly encourage applicants to frequently review the status of their application through the UGA Graduate School application portal.
-ILS especially welcomes applications from students with diverse backgrounds as we wish to complement the UGA Graduate School’s overall strategic plan to increase campus diversity at the graduate level.
+ILS especially welcomes applications from students with diverse backgrounds.

 Application Process (both steps must be completed by the application deadline)

-- Complete an online ILS Background & Interest form.
-This form can be submitted at anytime, but preferably soon after you submit your online application to the UGA Graduate School.
+1. Complete an online ILS Background & Interest form.
 This form is critical to the evaluation of your application.
 Before completing the form, review the ILS website to identify Interdisciplinary Groups, Departments, and Faculty that are of interest to you.
 Please note that identification of a faculty mentor is not required prior to application submission.

 NOTE: GRE is not required but accepted as supplemental application material.